Dental Practice Profit Sharing

 Dental practices we’ve worked with typically pick one of a few models, depending on tax goals and the amount of administrative work required.

 The simplest is a cash bonus tied to a selected profit metric.
-Here, you set aside a fixed percentage of profits each quarter, or year, and distribute it as a bonus to eligible staff.
+Here, you set aside a fixed percentage of profits each quarter or year and distribute it as a bonus to eligible staff.
 This is easy to explain and quick to administer.

 A second common approach uses a 401(k) with employer profit-sharing contributions, which lets you pay out into retirement accounts, so contributions grow tax-deferred until the employees take the money out in retirement.
 That approach takes a little more paperwork but delivers tax benefits and is attractive to employees who care about retirement savings.